abhishek-kakkar/BeagleLogic/docs/index.rst

 .. image:: ../logo.png

+.. note:: Introducing `BeagleLogic Standalone <standalone.beaglelogic.net>`_!

+          BeagleLogic Standalone is a turnkey logic analyzer that offers 16 logic channels and Gigabit Ethernet, better than a combination of BeagleLogic cape + BeagleBone Black.

 Thank you for choosing BeagleLogic!
 BeagleLogic is a 100Msps logic analyzer that runs on the BeagleBone including BeagleBone Black, Green and Green Wireless.